Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 - `w` is given the numeric value **2**
 - `x` is given the numeric value **1**

-This command is used in the form `chmod `
+This command is used in the form `chmod abc` where;
+- 'a' has to be substituted for the numeric value of permissions to be assinged